Will I be invited to attend an interview?

 We interview all applicants for our Social Work and Pharmacy courses.

-If you are applying for Social Work, Pharmacy or Addictions Counselling please see our online prospectus for further details of the admissions process for these courses.
+If you are applying for Social Work or Pharmacy please see our online prospectus for further details of the admissions process for these courses.

 If you have been invited to an interview for Social Work, you can find out more about what to expect here.